 The Grudge is set in Tokyo, Japan and tells the tale of an American family starting a new life in the country.
 Unbeknown to them, they move into a house with a horrific history and become inflicted with a number of terrorising supernatural occurrences.

-This film uses another of the classic horror film techniques, close ups.
-Close ups of the frightened protagonist or the thing that’s scaring them can frighten the audience with ease.
+This film uses another of the classic horror film techniques, close-ups.
+Close-ups of the frightened protagonist or the thing that’s scaring them can frighten the audience with ease.

-In The Grudge, there are many close ups of the ghost ‘Kayako’ with bloodshot eyes and a ghostly, pale face.
-It’s these up close shots of all the gruesome details that make a horror film.
+In The Grudge, there are many close-ups of the ghost ‘Kayako’ with bloodshot eyes and a ghostly, pale face.
+It’s these up-close shots of all the gruesome details that make a horror film.

 5. Bride of Frankenstein (1935)

-Dr. Frankenstein and his monster pretty much sums up Halloween.
+Dr. Frankenstein and his monster pretty much sum up Halloween.
 Whilst Bride of Frankenstein is almost reaching its hundredth birthday, the classic techniques used in the film mean that it still stands the test of time.

 One of the main techniques used in this film is the Dutch angle.
 This is when a scene is filmed on a tilt or angle and the end result portrays an effect of unease or uncertainty.

-This technique is often used in horror films as it easily portrays confusion and puts the audience in the main character’s shoes.
+This technique is often used in horror films as it easily portrays the confusion and puts the audience in the main character’s shoes.